Highlights from Announcements 7/20/20

 ICE Order Rescission: Immigration and Customs Enforcement and the Department of Homeland Security have rescinded the July 6 ruling that required international students taking all online-only classes to leave the United States.
 This means that national guidance issued in March allowing currently enrolled students taking online courses to reside in the U.S. and maintain legal F-1 status will remain in effect throughout the fall semester.
 Cornell’s International Services office is seeking clarification on how the March guidance applies to incoming students and will communicate as soon as we know.
 For additional information related to immigration, visa status, travel, and more, visit Cornell’s International Community FAQ.

-Prior to Travel: You are strongly encouraged to quarantine at home for 14 days and be tested prior to departing for Ithaca.
+Prior to Travel: You are strongly encouraged to quarantine at home for 14 days (changed to 10-day quarantine on 1/6/21) and be tested prior to departing for Ithaca.
 COVID-19 testing differs by location; we recommend you seek testing at your current residence 5-7 days before traveling, if possible.
 You will also be tested upon arrival in Ithaca through the Re-entry Checklist.